-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon 5D Mark III better than the Nikon D3S or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (22.1 vs 12.1MP) with a 35% higher linear resolution.

 - Better video: Provides higher definition movie capture (1080/30p vs 720/24p).

 - Better sound: Can connect to an external microphone for higher quality sound recording.